 Price corresponds to room size and to whether or not you have a bath, a shower or both.
-The standard rooms aren’t big, but they’re not particularly small either and if you’re here for a couple of nights, you’ll be happy.
+The classic rooms aren’t big, but they’re not particularly small either and if you’re here for a couple of nights, you’ll be happy.
 They come with shower and have views over garden and pool.
 The superior rooms have baths and are noticeably bigger; one has washed walls and a beamed ceiling, another has an interior terrace.
-Luxury rooms are huge with the same uncluttered rustic elegance.
+Deluxe rooms are huge with the same uncluttered rustic elegance.
 One opens directly onto the garden, another has a window in its sloping ceiling for a little star gazing.
 Marble bathrooms give a classical feel.

 Ours was magnificent with claw-foot bath, his-and-her-sinks and a walk-in power shower – and while most are smaller, all come with baskets of oils, big white towels and fluffy bathrobes.
 There are flat-screen TVs in all the rooms and there’s a DVD player in reception which you can borrow and a small library of films.
 You also get air-con, a 'courtesy tray' and internet connection.

 There is also an apartment for 4 with a living room (2 sofas, flat-screen TV) and kitchenette downstairs; upstairs are 2 bedrooms (1 queensize, 1 twin) each with an ensuite bathroom (1 with bath+shower, 1 with shower only).
 Like all the rooms, it's non-smoking.